ibm-cloud-docs/vpc/block_storage_vpc_profiles.md

 {: caption="Table 1.
 Block Storage profiles and performance levels." caption-side="bottom"}

 [^ttext1]: IOPS values are based on 16k I/O size.
-[^ttext2]: Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+[^ttext2]: Max throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers.
 The throughput multiplier for the 10 IOPS/GB  tier and the custom profile is 256 KB.
 The higher the IOPS that you specify, the higher the throughput.
 Maximum throughput is 1024 MBps.
 [^ttext3]: The IOPS range that is available is dependent on the volume capacity.
 For more information, see [Table 3](#custom).

 IOPS values are based on 16k I/O size.
-Baseline throughput is determined by the number of IOPS multiplied by the throughput multiplier.
+The max throughput is determined by the number of IOPS multiplied by the throughput multiplier.
 The throughput multiplier is 16 KB for 3 IOPS/GB or 5 IOPS/GB tiers, or 256 KB for 10 IOPS/GB or custom IOPS tiers.
 The higher the IOPS that you specify, the higher the throughput the volume can handle.
 Maximum throughput is 1024 MBps.

 Moving volumes across volume-profiles that belong to different families is not allowed.
 {: restriction}